You are here

 Summary

-• Compared with the previous reporting period, the SMM recorded more ceasefire violations in Donetsk and Luhansk regions.
+• Compared with the previous 24 hours, the SMM recorded fewer ceasefire violations in Donetsk region and more in Luhansk region.

-• The SMM facilitated and monitored adherence to the ceasefire to enable repairs to essential civilian infrastructure in both Donetsk and Luhansk regions.
+• The Mission facilitated and monitored adherence to the ceasefire to enable repairs to and the operation of critical civilian infrastructure on both sides of the contact line.

 Ceasefire violations[1]

-In Luhansk region, the Mission recorded more ceasefire violations, including more explosions (about 150), compared with the previous reporting period (about 20 explosions).
-The majority of ceasefire violations were recorded in areas north-north-west of Kalynove-Borshchuvate (non-government-controlled, 61km west of Luhansk) north-east, east-south-east and south of Popasna (government-controlled, 69km west of Luhansk) and inside the disengagement area near Zolote (government-controlled, 60km west of Luhansk).
+In Luhansk region, the Mission recorded more ceasefire violations, including a similar number of explosions (about 60), compared with the previous 24 hours (about 55).
+Almost all ceasefire violations, including explosions, were recorded at easterly and southerly directions of Popasna (government-controlled, 69km west of Luhansk).

 Disengagement areas[2]